 The “big five” banks of Canada all seem to have a banking program for newcomers:

-- Banks of Nova Scotia/Scotiabank – $100 bonus when you open an eligible chequing account, read the details here
+- Banks of Nova Scotia/Scotiabank – no fee chequing account for 12 months, read the details here

 - Canadian Imperial Bank of Commerce (CIBC) – no monthly fee banking for 12 months, read the details here